 Flagstaff is deemed “Arizona’s destination for all seasons” and it is so true.
-There is plenty to do in Flagstaff whether you are just stopping in at the Little America the night before your rafting adventure, or you’ve planned your vacation around action at the Snowbowl!
+There are plenty of things to do in Flagstaff whether you are just stopping in at the Little America the night before your Grand Canyon rafting adventure, or you’ve planned your vacation around action at the Snowbowl!
 Flagstaff is definitely worth a stop.

 The food scene in Flagstaff has vastly improved in recent years offering cuisine everyone can enjoy.
 Pizzicletta deserves first on the list for their exquisite, wood-fired pizza.
 The offer the traditional margarita, as well as other pies with unique, sophisticated toppings.
 The ingredients that they use are unparalleled and you can truly taste how fresh everything is.
 Order a glass of wine, a few pies for the table, and whatever you do, please get the olive oil gelato.
 You’ll thank me later.